 Philip Argy is a highly experienced lawyer who specialises in intellectual property, science, technology and competition law.
-He has been a computer buff for over 40 years as well as being an experienced programmer.
+He has been a computer buff for almost 45 years as well as being an experienced programmer.
 Philip left Mallesons Stephen Jaques at the end of 2007 after being with the firm for almost 32 years (24 of them as a partner).
 He established ArgyStar.com in January 2008 to evangelise and implement dispute resolution strategies in the IT sector, applying the Adroit Principles, jointly promoted by the Australian Computer Society, IAMA, and the Project Management Institute.
 He is a director and founder of the Technology Dispute Centre as well as principal of this eponymous law firm.

 Philip qualified at the University of New South Wales for a Bachelor of Commerce (Information Systems) degree in 1975 and a Bachelor of Laws the following year.
 He is a barrister and solicitor of the Supreme Courts of New South Wales, the Australian Capital Territory, Victoria and Western Australia, a LEADR Advanced accredited mediator, a Fellow of the Institute of Arbitrators and Mediators Australia (IAMA) and also one of the first mediators to be accredited under the Australian National Mediation Standard which came into force on 1 January 2008.